 As a new mom, getting back in shape takes time.
-Most women need about 6 weeks to lose half of their baby weight and several months to shed the rest.
+Most women need about 6 weeks to lose half of their baby weight followed by a slower rate over the next 6-12 months to shed the rest.

 When you're ready to get started, eat at least 1,800 calories daily.
 If you’re nursing, add 500 more calories to that.
 With exercise, you may lose up to 1 pound a week.

 You can also help yourself by avoiding these common pitfalls that make it harder to lose that pregnancy weight.

 1. Being Too Eager